acadali/Using-BigQuery-to-do-Analysis/README.md

 ![Test Image 4]( https://github.com/acadali/Using-BigQuery-to-do-Analysis/blob/main/1.png
 )

-<p></p>
-After clicking BigQuery, click &quot;Add Data&quot; and explore public data.
+**After clicking BigQuery, click &quot;Add Data&quot; and explore public data.
-<p></p>

 ![Test Image 4]( https://github.com/acadali/Using-BigQuery-to-do-Analysis/blob/main/2.png
 )

-After selecting any public data, click &quot;View Dataset&quot;.
+**After selecting any public data, click &quot;View Dataset&quot;.
 In this case I have selected &#39;nyc bike&#39;.

 ![Test Image 4]( https://github.com/acadali/Using-BigQuery-to-do-Analysis/blob/main/3.png
 )

-This dataset will be loaded to your console.
+**This dataset will be loaded to your console.
 You can preview the data and also the schema of that dataset as well.

 ![Test Image 4]( https://github.com/acadali/Using-BigQuery-to-do-Analysis/blob/main/4.png
 )

-Paste the following in the Query editor textbox.
+**Paste the following in the Query editor textbox.

     SELECT
     MIN(start_station_name) AS start_station_name,